Fullerene: Superconductivity

 Fullerenes are normally electrical insulators, but when crystallized with alkali metals, the resultant compound can be conducting or even superconducting.

-Chirality

-Some fullerenes (e.g. C_{76}, C_{78}, C_{80}, and C_{84}) are inherently chiral because they are D_{2}-symmetric, and have been successfully resolved.
-Research efforts are ongoing to develop specific sensors for their enantiomers.

 Stability

 Two theories have been proposed to describe the molecular mechanisms that make fullerenes.
 The older, "bottom-up" theory proposes that they are built atom-by-atom.
 The alternative "top-down" approach claims that fullerenes form when much larger structures break into constituent parts.

 In 2013 researchers discovered that asymmetrical fullerenes formed from larger structures settle into stable fullerenes.
 The synthesized substance was a particular metallofullerene consisting of 84 carbon atoms with two additional carbon atoms and two yttrium atoms inside the cage.
 The process produced approximately 100 micrograms.

 However, they found that the asymmetrical molecule could theoretically collapse to form nearly every known fullerene and metallofullerene.
 Minor perturbations involving the breaking of a few molecular bonds cause the cage to become highly symmetrical and stable.
 This insight supports the theory that fullerenes can be formed from graphene when the appropriate molecular bonds are severed.